 • Allow your bars to cool completely before adding the frosting.

-Easy and delicious, these chewy Cinnamon Frosted Zucchini Cake Bars are the perfect sweet dessert any time of year!
+Easy and delicious, these soft Cinnamon Frosted Zucchini Cake Bars are the perfect sweet dessert any time of year!

 Prep Time: 10 minutes